rancher/fleet/DEVELOPING.md

 ## Advanced: Standalone Fleet (Obsolete How-to)

-Continous Integration executes most [E2E tests](/e2e/) against Fleet Standalone.
+Continuous Integration executes most [E2E tests](/e2e/) against Fleet Standalone.
 For developing purposes we recommend using our [dev scripts](#local-development-workflow-fleet-standalone---for-running-e2e-tests) instead of this how-to.
 We keep this part only for documental reasons.

 Build and push your `fleet-agent` (`linux-amd64` image by default), install your Fleet charts, and then replace the controller deployment with your local controller build.